 Even if you aren’t in pain or don’t feel like you have any injuries, you may still have internal injuries.

-A blow to your liver can cause bleeding you may not see or feel.
+A bruised liver can cause bleeding you may not see or feel.
 After a while, the bleeding can start to affect how you feel, and your blood pressure can drop quickly.
-If you seek treatment as soon as possible, doctors can work to prevent this from happening.
+If you get treatment as soon as possible, doctors can work to prevent this from happening.

 To diagnose a liver injury, doctors usually use a combination of imaging and blood tests as well as a physical exam.